 Any enrollment decisions will become effective the first day of the month after the Medicare plan receives the enrollment decision.

-For example, if you missed the annual Fall Open Enrollment Period (AEP) that ended December 7th, but were able to use this SEP before December 31st, your Medicare Part D or Medicare Advantage plan coverage would begin January 1st.
+For example, if you missed the Fall Annual Open Enrollment Period (AEP) that ended December 7th, but were able to use this SEP before December 31st, your Medicare Part D or Medicare Advantage plan coverage would begin January 1st.

 I lost most of my personal possessions during the disaster, how do I prove that I am eligible for this SEP?